-To solve this problem and have the window of the batch file close immediately, use the start command in front of file names.
+To have the window of the batch file close immediately, you need to use the start command in front of file names.

 "C:\Program Files\TLGWork\tlg32.exe" "C:\My Documents\practice.doc"

 This batch file waits for tlg.exe and practice.doc to close before it closes its window.
 Now, if we write

 start "" "C:\Program Files\TLGWork\tlg32.exe" start "" "C:\My Documents\practice.doc"